ossf/allstar/opt-out.md

-If you did not install Allstar yourself and do not know which instructions to follow, you should contact your administrator to find out how Allstar is configured.
+If you did not install Allstar yourself and do not know which instructions to follow, you should contact your administrator to find out how Allstar is configured on your organization.

-If you are unable to contact the administrator, you can still opt out of Allstar, but it will take a little more work.
+If you are unable to contact the administrator, you can still disable of Allstar, but it will take a little more work.
 Follow [these instructions ](#determine-how-allstar-is-configured)to figure out how Allstar is configured on your project.